 Ken Bryning

-I have a particular interest in the effects of light on form and ‘That Moment in Time’ composition.
-I particularly admire the work of 17th century Dutch artists, the paintings of the Chinese and Japanese with their wonderful ‘cropped compositions’ and the illustrations of Paul Sample who has influenced my Scraperboard work.
+I have a particular interest in the effects of light and form and ‘that moment in time’.
+I particularly admire the work of 17th century Dutch artists.

-In recent years I have worked in a wide variety of traditional mediums including oil paint, watercolours, ink, scraperboard and pastel, constantly looking for new ways of using my mediums.
+I work in a wide variety of traditional mediums including oil paint, watercolours, ink, scraperboard and pastel.

 I usually work on a small scale, rarely bigger than 16×12 inches.

-I generally work to private commission and have exhibited my work at venues in Liverpool, Wirral and regularly at the Williamson Art Gallery Open Exhibitions.
+I generally work to private commission and have exhibited my work at venues in Liverpool, Wirral and regularly at the Williamson Art Gallery Open Exhibition.
+One of my recent works was bought by the Williamson Gallery.